Summer Dissertation Writing Program 2020 - CLOSED

 The application period for 2020 is now closed.
 Please check our website in February 2021 to apply for next summer's workshop.

 Doctoral students in any discipline and in the advanced stages of dissertation writing are eligible to apply to summer intensive dissertation-writing workshops held at the Berlin, London, Madrid and Washington, D.C. institutes.
 Each site will be able to host an average of six doctoral students for a period of six weeks.
 Students from all fields and disciplines are welcome to apply to these workshops.
 The workshops will be held from Monday, June 8 to Friday, July 17, 2020.

 A shorter dissertation workshop will be held for four weeks at the Athens site from Monday, June 8 to Friday, July 3, 2020.

 Only students at an advanced stage in their dissertation writing will be eligible for these workshops.
 We strongly recommend that students submit an application once they have completed two or more chapters and plan to defend in the following fall or early spring semester.

-Participants in the summer dissertation program will have their travel and their housing provided.
-NYU will also provide (wherever possible) a meal plan.
-When this is not possible, a $50 per diem will be provided to defray this cost.
-On-site, participants will have shared office space and will enjoy modest administrative support during the course of the summer program.
-Participants in the dissertation workshops will be required to be in full-time residence (without the interruption of family or friends), and to commit to work intensively and exclusively on the writing of their dissertations.
-They are also required to be in the final write-up stages and thus not need any topic-specific research support.
+Participants in the summer dissertation workshop will have travel and dormitory housing provided.
+A flat rate per diem subsidy, set at $50 per day, will also be provided to defray other costs.
+On-site participants will share office space and have modest administrative support during the course of the program.
+Participants in the dissertation workshops will be required to commit to work intensively and exclusively on the writing of their dissertations.
+They are also required to be in full-time residence without the interruption of family or friends.